Why Is My Health and Wellness Website Not Bringing Clients (Even if It Looks Good)?

 The Missing Link Is Usually Not More Effort

 But most health and wellness professionals I speak to are already doing a lot.
-They are delivering client work, supporting patients or clients, running workshops, writing content, showing up online, managing their business, and often caring for family too.
+They are delivering work, supporting patients or clients, running workshops, writing content, showing up online, managing their business, and often caring for family too.

 Some are also trying to understand SEO alone in the small gaps between everything else.
 They read advice online, save posts, listen to podcasts, update a page, change a headline, and then wonder whether any of it is actually making a difference.